kotton21/autopotter/resources/json2video_templates.md

 }}

-## Template for each video scene within the json2video config:
+## Template for each video scene within the json2video config (use for .mp4 or .mov files):
 {{
     "comment": "<<video_scene_name>>",
     "elements": [